Home Loans For Pensioners On Centrelink In Australia

 Combined Income of a Couple$41,704 (combined Age Pension)$150,000–$300,000

-Are there rent-to-own home schemes for people on Centrelink with a bad credit score or no credit check?
+Are there rent-to-own home schemes available for people on Centrelink with a poor credit score or no credit history?

 Yes, you can get pension-based home loan options with a bad credit score in Australia.
-In that case, it’s not a big deal because there are Centrelink mortgage support options available for bad credit Centrelink recipients, such as Private and state-based government assistance programs.
+In that case, it’s not a big deal because there are Centrelink mortgage support options available for Centrelink recipients with bad credit, such as Private and state-based government assistance programs.

 • Home in Place